Note: Click on images to see enlarged photos, captions, and photo attributions.

 Physocarpus opulifolius (Common or Eastern Ninebark)

 *It is native to DC and MD and is historical in the DE Piedmont.
 It grows throughout the middle and southern parts of PA.
-In VA, it is frequent to common in the mountains, infrequent to locally common in the Piedmont, and rare in the Coastal Plains.
+In VA, it is frequent to common in the mountains, infrequent to locally common in the Piedmont, and rare in the Coastal Plain.
+You can view the VA counties in which it has been reported here.

 Learn more about other Mid-Atlantic plants: